VisibleWorld/comply.js/README.md

-The `Schema.type.Array` rule generator can check that a value is an array; that it has a minimum length; that it has a maximum length; and that all its elements pass the given validation or Schema.
+The `Schema.type.Array` rule generator can check that a value is an array; that it has a minimum length; that it has a maximum length; and that all its elements pass the given validators or Schema.

 To only check that the value is an array: